-E. Minnesota State's Access and Accommodation for Individuals with Disabilities Policy, 1B.4
+Minnesota State 1B.4 Access and Accommodation for Individuals with Disabilities Policy

 Part 1.
 Policy Statement.

 Minnesota State Colleges and Universities is committed to ensuring its programs, services and activities are accessible to individuals with disabilities, through its compliance with state and federal laws.
 The system recognizes that individuals with disabilities may need accommodations to have equally effective opportunities to participate in or benefit from the system's programs, services and activities.